WsCandy/srps/README.md

 Simply clone down this repository and run `yarn install`.

-Once you have all the dependencies installed you can spin up the app on `localhost:3000` by using either:
+Once you have all the dependencies installed you can spin up the app on `localhost:3000` by running:

      yarn dev